Ella Toone: Youth

-Toone represented England at the 2016 FIFA U-17 Women's World Cup in Jordan.
-On 17 October 2017, Toone made her under-19 debut in an UEFA Women's Under-19 Championship qualification match against Kazakhstan, scoring twice in a 9–0 win.
+Toone represented England at the 2016 FIFA U-17 World Cup in Jordan.
+On 17 October 2017, Toone made her under-19 debut in an UEFA Under-19 Championship qualification match against Kazakhstan, scoring twice in a 9–0 win.
 She scored 5 across the qualifying campaign as England finished second to Germany in the elite round.
-In June 2018, Toone was part of the 35-player shortlist to make the England under-20 squad for the FIFA Women's U20 World Cup, but was ruled out through injury.
+In June 2018, Toone was part of the 35-player shortlist to make the England under-20 squad for the FIFA U20 World Cup, but was ruled out through injury.

 Senior

 In September 2020, Toone received her first senior national team call-up as part of a 30-player training camp at St George's Park.
 She made her senior international debut on 23 February 2021 as a half-time substitute and scored a penalty in a 6–0 friendly win over Northern Ireland.
-She scored a hat-trick on 26 October 2021 against Latvia during 2023 FIFA Women's World Cup qualification.
+She scored a hat-trick on 26 October 2021 against Latvia during 2023 FIFA World Cup qualification.

-In June 2022, Toone was included in the England squad for UEFA Women's Euro 2022.
+In June 2022, Toone was included in the England squad for UEFA Euro 2022.
 She appeared in every match as a substitute, and scored twice.
 Her first goal was an 84th-minute equaliser against Spain in the quarter-finals to send the game into extra-time, eventually winning 2–1.
 Her second goal was in the final to give England the lead against Germany in the 62nd minute.
 England won 2–1 in extra-time, winning the tournament.
 Since England's Euro victory, Toone has been described as an understated "big game player" and a "household name" by The Independent, as well as a "super sub" by Goal.com, after her goals and assist from the bench.

-On 6 April 2023, at a sold-out Wembley stadium, Toone scored the opening goal in the 2023 Women's Finalissima against Brazil, a game England won on penalties.
-On 31 May, Toone was named to the squad for the 2023 FIFA Women's World Cup, becoming a regular starter in the tournament, after Fran Kirby's injury.
+On 6 April 2023, at a sold-out Wembley stadium, Toone scored the opening goal in the 2023 Finalissima against Brazil, a game England won on penalties.
+On 31 May, Toone was named to the squad for the 2023 FIFA World Cup, becoming a regular starter in the tournament, after Fran Kirby's injury.
 After the first two group matches, according to Goal.com, her key metrics were down compared to that of the 2022 Euros, and analysed that she had not found enough space among the opposition, nor created enough goal scoring opportunities.
 In the semi-final of the competition, Toone scored the opening goal for England in a 3–1 win against Australia as England reached their first ever World Cup final.
 By scoring, Toone became the first England footballer, male or female, to score in a quarter-final, semi-final and final of a major tournament.

 On 1 December 2023, Toone scored a dramatic winning goal in injury time as a substitute in a 2023–24 Nations League group match against the Netherlands.

 Towards the end of 2024, Toone suffered a torn calf injury, meaning she was unable to play in the remaining England matches for the year.